-j.
+- j.
 Employees placed in vacancies in the same classification from which furloughed or in vacancies in other classifications at the same pay scale group of the classification from which furloughed and in the same seniority unit from which furloughed shall lose recall rights outlined in Article 29, Section 9.
 However, employees placed in vacancies in the same classification from which furloughed or in vacancies in other classifications at the same pay scale group of the classification from which furloughed but in a seniority unit other than the seniority unit from which furloughed, will retain recall rights only to the seniority unit from which they were furloughed.
 Employees who have recall rights to Employment Interviewer Assistant positions and are placed into UC Claims Intermittent Intake Interviewer positions shall retain recall rights to the Employment Interviewer Assistant positions.
-Those employees placed in a classification in a lower pay scale group will retain their recall rights under Article 29, Section 9.
+Those employees placed in a classification in a lower pay scale group will retain their recall rights under Article 29, Section 9. - k.

-- k.
 The provisions of this Section will be implemented at the time the employee's completed placement questionnaire is received by the central human resource office of the appropriate agency and will continue for 12 months after the employee has been furloughed.
 When the 12 month period has expired, an employee's rights under this Section cease.
 However, the employee will retain recall rights under Article 29, Section 9, except as provided in Subsection j.
-The provisions of this Section will not be implemented on behalf of employees who do not return completed placement questionnaires. - Employees who refuse bump opportunities in accordance with Section 7 a., b., c. or d. of this Article shall not be eligible for placement under the provisions of this Section. - m.
+The provisions of this Section will not be implemented on behalf of employees who do not return completed placement questionnaires. - 1.
+Employees who refuse bump opportunities in accordance with Section 7.a.1., 7.a.2., 7.a.3., and 7.a.4, or 7.b.1, 7.b.2., 7.b.3., and 7.b.4. of this Article shall not be eligible for placement under the provisions of this Section. - m.
 Furloughed employees who either are superannuated or who are eligible under a special retirement incentive program, and who file applications for retirement benefits which are subsequently approved, shall forfeit all placement rights under this Section, as of the date of the approval of benefits by the State Employees' Retirement Board.